Napa Valley Vintners Announces $1.8 Million in funding toward creating healthy families in Napa County

 The Napa Valley Vintners has announced $1.8 million in grant funding to help families in Napa County get and stay healthy, become self-sufficient and build strong family units.

-Once Marianne and her family started working with Cope, everything changed.
-Marianne’s case worker at Cope was unrelenting in her support for this family, guiding Marianne to resources to assist with immigration paperwork, connecting Marianne with English as a Second Language classes, helping find a three-bedroom apartment in which the family, now reunited, has thrived, laying a foundation of success for her children.
+Mirian’s case worker at Cope was unrelenting in her support for this family, guiding Mirian to resources to assist with immigration paperwork, connecting Mirian with English as a Second Language classes, helping find a three-bedroom apartment in which the family, now reunited, has thrived, laying a foundation of success for her children.

-View Marianne’s story, as well as other Stories of Impact made possible by NVV funding, by visiting auctionnapavalley.org/media/videos.
+View Mirian’s story, as well as other Stories of Impact made possible by NVV funding, by visiting auctionnapavalley.org/media/videos.

 The grants went to: